 In practice, if transporting one letter produces, for example, 30 grams of carbon dioxide or carrying one parcel produces 700 grams, we use certified climate projects to ensure that an equal amount of emissions is reduced somewhere else.

 We carry out climate projects in countries that have no emission ceilings.
 We do not implement climate projects in Finland or other Kyoto Protocol countries that have binding targets.
 The projects Posti is involved in include wind power projects in India and Turkey.
 The renewable energy generated by the farms reduces emissions by replacing fossil fuels.
 The projects also have a regional job creation effect.

-Compensation is made annually after the previous year's emissions have been calculated.
-Here is a list of projects we have used to compensate for the emissions of the previous three years.
+Here is a list of projects we have used to compensate for the emissions of the previous four years.
 By clicking the link you can find detailed information about the project.

 |Project ID||Project Name, type & country||Certifier||2018 (t/CO2e)||2019 (t/CO2e)||2020 (t/CO2e)||2021 (t/CO2e)|

 |GS 347||Anemon – Wind – Turkey||Gold Standard||-26669||-30753||-4000|

 |GS 368||Mare Manastir – Wind – Turkey||Gold Standard||-36993||-25709||-20970|

 |GS 413||Cook Stoves – Energy Efficiency – Ghana||Gold Standard||-22368||-27742|

 |VCS 650||Punjab Power Generation – Biomass – India||VCS||-20664||-21120|